Begin Again (Taylor Swift song): Commercial performance

 In the United States, "Begin Again" debuted at number one on the Hot Digital Songs chart with first-week sales of 299,000 digital copies; it was Swift's fifth chart topper.
 On the Billboard Hot 100 chart dated October 4, 2012, it debuted and peaked at number seven, becoming Swift's 12th top-10 entry and her ninth top-10 debut.
 On the Hot Country Songs chart dated October 13, 2012, "Begin Again" opened at number 37 with three million airplay impressions.
 For the next week's issue, Billboard incorporated digital sales and streaming data to the Hot Country Songs chart, in addition to only airplay data as previously done.
-As a result, "Begin Again" jumped to number 10 on Hot Country Songs (which would be its peak position), and appeared at number 29 on the newly revamped Country Airplay chart, which replaced the aforementioned chart as the country-airplay-only ranking.
+As a result, "Begin Again" peaked to number 10 on Hot Country Songs, and appeared at number 29 on the newly revamped Country Airplay chart, which replaced the aforementioned chart as the country-airplay-only ranking.
 It ultimately peaked at number three and spent 22 weeks on the Country Airplay chart.
 On March 29, 2013, the song was certified platinum by the Recording Industry Association of America.

 In Canada, "Begin Again" reached number four on the Canadian Hot 100 and number seven on the Canada Country airplay chart and received a gold certification from Music Canada.
 Elsewhere, the song debuted on the charts in several territories, peaking within the top 40 of New Zealand (11), Australia (20), Ireland (25), Scotland (27), the United Kingdom (30), and Spain (35), and Italy (72).
 The single was certified platinum in Australia, and gold in Brazil and New Zealand.